Getting started with FPGA control development

 Code language: Matlab (matlab)

-Finally, using BB Control, the result can be observed.
+Finally, using Cockpit, the result can be observed.
 If the control task frequency (CLOCK_0) is set to 50 kHz, then M_AXIS_Ts will return 20’000 ns.

-If CLOCK_0 is kept at 50 kHz, but an oversampling ratio of 20 is set, then M_AXIS_Ts will return 1000 ns, which corresponds to the actual sampling period.
+If CLOCK_0 is kept at 50 kHz and the oversampling is activated with an oversampling ratio of 20, then M_AXIS_Ts will return 1000 ns, which corresponds to the actual sampling period.

 Using the USR pins